everplans/mobile-codetest/CODETEST.md

 This test is an opportunity for the Everplans developer pannel to see a reasonably non-trivial sample of how you write code.
 Over the years we have found this is a great context for evaluating how you can be an effective member of the team.
 We prefer this over asking you to solve code problems live, in front of other people--as though it may be an impressive skill in and of itself, it has little bearing on how you'll peform on the job, with our team.

+This is an aribrary app by design, it's not meant to be fully featured.
 Please don't feel compelled to complete anything more than the minimum requirements for this test, as we want to be respectful of your time.
+(If you do want to embelish, go for it!
+But it's really not necessary!)

 ## The Test